carbon-design-system/design-system-website/src/content/your-product-on-ibm-cloud/catalog-entry/catalog-entry.md

 **Don't:**

 * Add words that are only slightly related to or not at all related to your offering

 ## Usage & Analytics
 Your offering is automatically instrumented in Amplitude.
-For a list of what is instrumented and best practices, see the [Platform Analytics Documentation] (https://pages.github.ibm.com/Bluemix/platform-analytics/).
+For a list of what is instrumented and best practices, see the [Platform Analytics Documentation](https://pages.github.ibm.com/Bluemix/platform-analytics/).